rclone/rclone/CONTRIBUTING.md

     go test -v

-Note that you may need to make a test remote, eg `TestSwift` for some of the unit tests.
+Note that you may need to make a test remote, e.g. `TestSwift` for some of the unit tests.

 Note the top level Makefile targets